markhagemann/haggyman/content/posts/blog/time-as-a-junior.md

 ## There are great resources and tools out there to help

+Tools such as TSLint or ESLint will can improve your code quality and productivity immensely.
+Though you may find some of the errors a little frustrating at first, if you take the time to research why those warnings and errors are displayed (e.g. when using Airbnb's ESLint config), it will make you more aware of some common pitfalls.
+After that as a team / individual you can make your own mind up as to whether you agree with having that option as an error / warning.

+In addition to that, here are a few other things I recommend looking into:

 1. Podcasts such as [Syntax.fm](https://syntax.fm/) is one of my favourites and they cover very relevant topics
 2. Learning resources such as [Udemy](https://udemy.com), [Laracasts](https://laracasts.com) and [freeCodeCamp](https://www.freecodecamp.org/)
 3. Meetups through websites such as [Meetup](https://www.meetup.com) as well as conferences
+4. Management tools such as [Todoist](https://todoist.com) and [Trello](https://trello.com)

+## Try to build things you'd personally find useful

+Finding motivation outside of work can be tough sometimes and thinking of ideas outside of a to-do list or a weather app may not come to you that easy.
+If you can think of a hobby or interest of yours that may benefit from your knowledge of it as well as programming, you will likely be a lot more driven to complete it.

+## Embrace being confused about problems

+Once you begin to work on something that you know all the answers to and have done it a bunch of times before... your days tend to go a lot slower.
+Take a can-do attitude to problems that are thrown your way, often after breaking them down into smaller pieces you'll be surprised how feasible it actually is.